vstfl/mapbox-rsi/README.md

 # mapbox-rsi
-Re-implementation of DemoRSI using Mapbox
+Lightweight re-implementation of DemoRSI using Mapbox